silverstripe/cwp/docs/en/03_How_tos/caching.md

 As a rule of thumb, if you configure your _Cache-Control_ and _Vary_ correctly, you don't need to be worried about the caching levels.

-Varying content is any URL which content depends on an impulse from the visitor.
+Varying content is any URL which content depends on request data from the visitor.
 Lack of a session (_Cookie_ or _Authorization_ headers in the request) is usually a good first step to find non-varying URLs.

-Login, IP whitelisting, BasicAuth all imply the content varies per user.
+Login abilities, IP whitelisting, and Basic Authentication all imply the content varies per user.
 All header-driven content changes need to be properly highlighted via a _Vary_ response header (which will automatically reduce to "Cache-level: Light").

 Additionally, if you are serving both https and http from the same instance, you need to vary on _X-Forwarded-Protocol_ because of the `BaseURL` differences and the CWP network layout.
 You won't currently be able to use full caching on such double-protocol site.

 A table of some more obvious _Vary_ headers can be found in the [controllerpolicy documentation](https://github.com/silverstripe-labs/silverstripe-controllerpolicy/blob/master/README.md#vary-headers).
-Keep in mind the more of these you specify, the more partitioned the cache, which will nullify potential gains.
-Use as few as you are confident with.
+Keep in mind the more of these you specify, the more cache variations you'll create.
+More variations make it less likely that your visitors will get a cached response.

 If your content truly does not vary depending on the request, you will be able to utilise full caching for that URL - see the "Full caching on dynamic content" chapter.